jalberse/geotwit/README.md

 You may now run popular.py to generate a list of the 400 most important phrases (max 2 words) from the corpus.
 This will be saved to topn.txt.

 For the next iteration, copy topn.txt to track.txt and begin again with geotwit.py.

-## How We built it

-Data collection and processing was done exclusively with Python.
-The Tweepy streaming API was used for collecting data from Twitter.
-Sklearn was used for tf-idf weighting.

-Data is visualized using Kepler.gl - we use a custom .json configuration to initialize the data in kepler.gl correctly.

-## Challenges We ran into

-We had difficulty establishing a front-end for the service due to a lack of experience from our development team, which is composed of back-end and data analysis focused developers.
-Our main challenge was figuring out how to properly host a website using PHP/mySQL.
-This was necessary in order to save data collected from user input.
-Although this was an obstacle, we were able to create a basic web page where we used html/CSS/javascript to implement the design of the GeoTwit application.
-Examples of the expected layout can be viewed in the image gallery.
-Make sure to check out our progress directly in our [GeoTwit webpage zip.](https://github.com/jalberse/geotwit/blob/master/GeoTwit-webpage.zip)

-It requires weeks to generate a proper corpus each iteration.
-Our current dataset is therefore inadequate to properly analyze.

-Our corpus is half its intended size, as half of the data collected had its coordinates saved as (longitude, longitude) due to an indexing error.
-This was fixed at midnight.

-## Accomplishments that I'm proud of

-The Twitter streaming API allows the developer to track all tweets containing a phrase or set of phrases.
-We are interested in tracking all tweets containing any phrase from a set of 400 phrases.
-The Twitter API allows us to do so, but will not identify which phrase the tweet contains - we are not able to categorize tweets by which phrase they contain.
-To work around this, we manually parse the text of each Tweet to determine for which phrase it was a "hit."

-## What I learned

-Some hard lessons about the work involved in front-end development.

-Story boarding and use case driven development.

-Lessons about properly organizing a team of developers.

-Finally, limiting the geographic range of the collected data would result in a larger body of data more quickly due to the limitations of the free Twitter API.
-It would be best in the future to look ahead to such limitations before gathering data.

-## What's next for GeoTwit

-Establishing a front-end which decreases the friction of collecting and analyzing this data.

-Identification of trending words can be improved by implementing clustering of documents (tweets) for tfid vectorizer.

-Due to the low number of tweets which are geo-tagged, the corpus generated each iteration is relatively small.
-However, it is possible to predict the location of a tweet based off of information in the tweet.
-Integrating this research into the GeoTwit project could potentially increase the size of our data sets and decrease the time between each iteration.